-Note: An acceptable evaluation for FO ML must:
+--Note: To document real estate evaluations completed by FLP staff FSA-2132 will be used.
+An acceptable evaluation for FO ML must:--

-- be performed by a loan approval official that the SED has delegated the authority to perform real estate evaluations after sufficient training and experience - be included in the Farm Assessment of the FBP - identify the location of the property - provide a description of the property, including any improvements and its current and projected use - provide confirmation that the property was physically inspected and the date of the inspection - describe the analysis performed and supporting information used to determine the property's market value, including where information was obtained i.e. court house records, comparable sales, property tax assessments, etc. - include an effective date of the evaluation and a signature of the preparer. - Note: See Exhibit 12 for additional guidance on how to complete an evaluation.
-The evaluation will be documented in FBP Farm Assessment's Type of Farming Operation.
+- be performed by a loan approval official that the SED has delegated the authority to perform real estate evaluations after sufficient training and experience - •--include the real estate evaluation value conclusion in the Farm Assessment of the FBP-- - identify the location of the property - provide a description of the property, including any improvements and its current and projected use - provide confirmation that the property was physically inspected and the date of the inspection - describe the analysis performed and supporting information used to determine the property's market value, including where information was obtained i.e. court house records, comparable sales, property tax assessments, etc. - include an effective date of the evaluation and a signature of the preparer.